culturesofknowledge/emplaces/misc/20190620-prosopography-initial-thoughts.md

 These discussion notes have been prepared as part of an activity with 2 related goals:

 1. proposals for a linked data format to be used by the EM People activity, which aims to present  data about People collected by the Cultures of Knowledge (CofK) Early Modern Letters Online (EMLO) project as separate linked data resource.
-2. an action accepted at a Prosopography workshop in London held in Mayn 2019 to compare and attempt to crosswalk various ontologies used by prosopographical research projects.
+2. an action accepted at a Prosopography workshop in London held in May 2019 to compare and attempt to crosswalk various ontologies used by prosopographical research projects.

 See also [Prosopography vocabulary survey](./20190606-prosopography-survey.md).